 Coolors is especially useful for extracting colors from an image and using them in a mood board.Here’s a quick Coolors tutorial on how to do that:

 - Click “Pick colors from image” (i.e. the camera icon)

 - Upload the image you’d like to extract colors from (or otherwise link to the image if the image is online)

 - Follow the on-screen options to confirm the colors

 - Click “Export” and choose “PNG” as the file format

 - Finally, copy the export from browser to mood board!

-And of course, a visual aesthetic wouldn’t be complete without typography!
-Ledavio integrates with Google Fonts, Fonts.com, and soon-to-be Monotype as well, making it super-easy to to add and remove fonts to the mood board at will.
+And of course, a visual aesthetic would not be complete without typography!
+Ledavio integrates Google fonts and soon Fonts.com/Monotype as well, so adding and removing fonts to the moodboard is super easy.

 Bringing It All Together

 What’s just as important as the mood board elements themselves, is how well they complement each other.
 What happens if we overlay our favorite font choice on top of the main brand color?
 What if the main brand color were blended into some photography?